-No fish processing is permitted at sea except for bleeding and chilling the fish.
+No fish processing is permitted at sea except for harvesting, slaughtering, bleeding, washing and chilling of fish.
 Harvest bins must be watertight and sealed to ensure blood water is contained.
 Sewage must be either:

 - treated, using a sewage disposal system approved by the Department of Health, prior to disposal at sea in accordance with the Department of Transport's Strategy for Management of Sewage Discharge from Vessels into the Marine Environment; or - stored in tanks on the vessel and disposed of on land at a licensed disposal site in accordance with Local Government Authority by-laws.